 Royals starter Jason Vargas walked Carlos Gomez and Rickie Weeks with two outs before Braun delivered the big blow.
-Vargas allowed three runs in three innings on just two hits, with two walks and a strikeout, but the Kansas City bullpen took it from there with a combined seven strikeouts in six innings, while yielding just one run on three hits with one walk.
+Vargas allowed three runs in three innings on just two hits, with two walks and a strikeout, but the Kansas City bullpen took it from there.

 The Royals bounced back offensively in the fourth, scratching across three runs against Brewers starter Matt Garza to take a 4-3 lead.
 Mike Moustakas delivered an RBI single, while former Brewers outfielder Nori Aoki (groundout) and Alcides Escobar (infield single) plated the next two.

 Center fielder Lorenzo Cain, another former Brewer, drove in the first run with a sacrifice fly after Salvador Perez doubled to lead off the second.
 Cain also made a spectacular leaping catch against the wall in center field, robbing a man who regularly makes those snares in the same territory, reigning Gold Glove center fielder Carlos Gomez.

 Garza, whose pitch count was already expected to be limited in his final tuneup before the regular season, allowed four runs -- two earned -- on six hits in 3 2/3 innings, with a pair of walks, a strikeout and a wild pitch.
 Two of his runs crossed after Aramis Ramirez dropped a chopper at third base in the fourth.
 He was coming off a start on March 23 in which he allowed one run on four hits in six innings.